jfabend/A2A_bidirectional/README.md

     participant DatabaseAgent
     participant CurrencyAgent

-    User->>DatabaseAgent: "How many SSDs do we have left in the warehouse?
+    User->>DatabaseAgent: "How many SSDs do we have left?
 What are 10 Euros in US dollars?"
     DatabaseAgent->>DatabaseAgent: count_inventory("SSD")
     Note right of DatabaseAgent: returns "42"
     DatabaseAgent->>CurrencyAgent: convert(10, "EUR", "USD")